 Don't accept mediocrity

-What's great about learning low-light and night shooting, especially if you learn pro and manual modes, is that you also get better at shooting in other situations, too.
+What's great about learning low-light and night shooting with a phone, especially if you learn pro and manual modes, is that you also get better at shooting in other situations, too.
 When you get better at one of the most difficult photography scenarios, you're bound to start looking at all settings and locations with a different eye.
-What you might have considered a good photo before, may be simply okay later on.
+What you might have considered a good photo before may be simply okay later on.
 Don't kick yourself for not knowing sooner; just keep on shooting.